-- You must being eligible for and receive a monthly retirement benefits from the Iowa Public Employees’ Retirement System.
+- You must be eligible for and receive a monthly retirement benefit from the Iowa Public Employees’ Retirement System.
 If you rescind your retirement and do not receive a pension benefit, you will not be considered to have taken retirement and will not be eligible for this program.

 - The value of your converted sick leave balance must be greater than $2,000 PLUS the cost of at least one month of the state share of your group health insurance premium.

 - Be the current policyholder of a State-sponsored plan.
 The policyholder of a State’s health or dental plan is the employee or retiree who elected the health or dental coverage.